ryslavyvaclav/YMovie-Native/README.md

 ## Installation

 Unzip and launch!
-(Make it executable on linux)
+(Make it executable on linux if needed)

-On Mac - unzip and create .dmg from that folder.. idk I dont have a mac XD
+On mac.. drag'n drop folder "YMovie.app" to your applications folder

 ## Features